Take aim… shoot!

-Surrey photographer Siân Tyrrell focuses her lens on the tiny details of everyday life, and the results are stunning.
-Here are her tips for taking top shots on a smartphone
+Siân Tyrrell focuses her lens on the tiny details of everyday life, and the results are stunning.
+Here she shares her secrets.

 Surrey photographer Siân Tyrrell focuses her lens on the tiny details of everyday life, and the results are stunning.
 So when I got the chance to bombard her with some questions on picture-taking recently, I asked her to share some top tips to elevate me from random family snapper to smartphone goddess.

 Could this actually be the time I get some good shots, rather than hacking people’s heads off?
 Smartphones at the ready, take aim… SHOOT!